tardate/LittleArduinoProjects/Electronics101/FireflyKit/README.md

 # #798 Firefly Kit

-Build and understand the circuit that is used in this common Firefly DIY kit featuring light-activated vibration movement and a pulsating LED.
+Build and understand the circuit used in this common Firefly DIY kit featuring light-activated vibration movement and a pulsating LED.

 ![Build](./assets/FireflyKit_build.jpg?raw=true)